parth166/M3G-ClinicalDermatology/README.md

 ## How To use the code
 (a) pip install requirements.txt

 (b) Create a folder on your path and add the input data in json format.
-Follow the instruction on the dataset above.
-Also include image files.
+The data should be formatted as shown in the Data Description.
+Refer to competition's sample data available here: https://www.codabench.org/competitions/1632/#/pages-tab

 (c) Specify file names in main.py